mvolkmann/blog/src/oci-smalltalk-article.md

 was the first free, open-source implementation.
 Until then all Smalltalk implementations were commericial and expensive.
 The Java programming language was released in 1995 and was free.
-That removed most of the wind from Smalltalk sails and for most part it receded into the history of computer programming.
+That removed most of the wind from the sails of Smalltalk.

+Today many developers assume that Smalltalk has receded into the history of computer programming.
 However, Smalltalk is alive and well outside the United States.
 Two free, open-source forks of Squeak have been created, Pharo and Cuis.